Attempted assassination of Donald Trump in Florida: Sentencing

+Due to his attempt to stab himself during the verdict, Routh was moved to the medical dorm of the St. Lucie County jail under suicide observation.
 On October 22, the Federal Public Defender's Office requested the court to appoint an attorney to represent Routh during the sentencing.
-They cited that Routh regretted representing himself at trial, and that he wanted an attorney to represent him during his sentencing.
+They cited that Routh regretted representing himself at the trial, and that he wanted an attorney to represent him during his sentencing.
 The Department of Justice stated that appointing an attorney would not allow Routh to reargue his trial or question any previous court rulings.

 On October 29, Routh filed a motion asking a federal judge to recommend he either be imprisoned in a state that authorized assisted suicide, or to be traded as a prisoner to either Iran or China.
+He also wrote in a jail letter to his daughter Sara and his youngest son Adam that while he "had the chance" to kill Trump while he was hiding in shrubbery at the golf course, he "couldn't go through with it."
+Sara later told WPBF that she believed her father was telling the truth.